mt3d/ThoughtHub/README.md

 ### Text Editor
 - A full text editor with structured blocks
-	- Parahtaphs
+	- Paragraphs
 	- Headings
 	- Images
-	- embeds
+	- Embeds
-	- quotes
+	- Quotes
-	- code blocks
+	- Code blocks
 - Deterministic serialization into HTML or Markdown
 - Preservation of formatting consistency across browsers and devices